All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Age

 Pituitary responsiveness to GHRH declines with age.
 Older patients may require higher doses to achieve the same GH response as younger patients, though the ceiling of what the pituitary can produce also decreases.
-This is why lab monitoring (especially IGF-1) is essential for dosage optimization.
+This is why lab monitoring (especially IGF-1) is important for dosage improvement.

 Body Composition

 Patients with higher body fat percentages tend to have lower baseline GH levels and may respond differently to GHRH stimulation.
-Body weight can also influence pharmacokinetics, though sermorelin dosing is not strictly weight-based in adult protocols.
+Body weight can also influence pharmacokinetics, though sermorelin dosing isn't strictly weight-based in adult protocols.

 Baseline GH and IGF-1 Levels